 Anyway, days have passed away.
-Yesterday, the neighborhood walk was very like one of those buckshot collection mornings.
+Yesterday, the neighbourhood walk was very like one of those buckshot collection mornings.
 Is the virus graver than the war?
 Or was the war worse?
-Which is crueler?
+Which is crueller?
 Which one is uglier?
 Which is more dreadful?
 Who decides?

 On this day, all the shops are empty.
 The shelves inside the food stores are hollow.
 People’s faces are drained.
 Resembling under siege imageries.
 I did not see any child on the street.
 Except for the street children.
 Those, the unfortunates.
 Life has knocked them down all the way.
 They are now left with a pandemic and people are unable to give them pennies.
 Would pennies disappear with the currency surge?
 Maybe.
 But for now, humans are keeping their pennies.

 Beirut was under siege in 1982.
 Kunduz was under siege in 2001.
 Monrovia was under siege in 2003.
 Homos was under siege from 2011 to 2014.
 The Japanese Embassy in Lima was under siege in 1996.
 This is the list that came to my mind.
 We count thousands over history.
 But today, in 2020, the whole world is under siege.
 The whole world is living The Seventh Seal of 1957.
 213 countries are invaded by a virus and trapped in nowhere.
 An unrecognized creature has taken over the world.
 Which siege is harder?
 The war or the virus?
 Who decides?
 Enemies had a plan.
 What is the virus’s plan?